-Note (1): the cooling capacities are specified for the nominal speed of 72rpm for the variable speed units at 60Hz.
-The cold heads were selected to have at least 20% margin in the second stage cooling capacity because this is the most critical temperature for Front End performance.
-The first stage temperature has less of an effect because it is mostly used to cool the radiation shield, the wiring, and the RF connections.
+Note (1): the cooling capacities are specified for the nominal speed of 72rpm and for the variable speed units at 60Hz.
+The cold heads were selected to have at least a 20% margin in the second-stage cooling capacity because this is the most critical temperature for Front End performance.
+The first-stage temperature has less effect because it is mainly used to cool the radiation shield, the wiring, and the RF connections.

-Note (2): The Oxford Cryosystems 4/20 cold head is a proposed development for ngVLA, the idea is to build a cold head that will match more closely our requirements and will allow their K450 compressor to drive two units.
+Note (2): The Oxford Cryosystems 4/20 cold head is a proposed development for ngVLA; the idea is to build a cold head that will match our requirements more closely, allowing their K450 compressor to drive two units.

 The motor of the Trillium 350Cs drives the displacer and actuates the valve.
-In the case of the Oxford Cryosystems and Sumitomo cold heads, the motor drives only the valve.
-It is the difference in gas pressure between the supply and the return that moves the displacer up and down inside the chamber.
-The motor rotates a valve that connects the cold head inner volume successively to the high-pressure and low-pressure sides of the helium circuit.
-When the high pressure enters the sleeve, it goes through the displacer, and the gas is cooled by the inner matrix materials and accumulates at the tip pushing the displacer up.
-When the low-pressure side is connected, the gas expands, gets colder, and flows through the displacer cooling it on the way.
-Once the pressure at the tip drops at or below the low pressure, the displacer moves back down and the cycle repeats.
+In the case of the Oxford Cryosystems and Sumitomo cold heads, the motor operates only the valve.
+The difference in gas pressure between the supply and the return moves the displacer up and down inside the chamber.
+The motor rotates a valve that successively connects the cold head inner volume to the helium circuit's high-pressure and low-pressure sides.
+When the high pressure enters the sleeve, it goes through the displacer, and the internal matrix materials cool the gas and accumulates at the tip pushing the displacer up.
+When the low-pressure side is connected, the gas expands, gets colder, and flows through the displacer, cooling it as it exits the cold head.
+Once the pressure at the tip drops at or below the low pressure, the displacer moves back down, and the cycle repeats.